VulcanJS/vulcan-next/src/content/docs/features/testing-+-storybook.md

 ### Mock packages

 See `.storybook/mocks/packages` and `.storybook/main.js`, we use Webpack alias to load them.
 Thus, you can use components that rely on `next/router` and `next/config` for instance.

+### Chromatic configuration

+We don't usually recommend third party services, but [Chromatic](https://www.chromatic.com/) is really an excellent addition to any developer workflow.

+Set the [`CHROMATIC_PROJECT_TOKEN` environment variable](https://www.chromatic.com/docs/cli#required-options) in `.env.development.local`
+and then run `yarn run chromatic`.